lostintangent/gistpad/README.md

 If you're not authenticated, you can view existing comments, but you can't reply to them.
 If you are authenticated, you can add/reply, as well as edit/delete your own comments.

+## Paste Images

+You can paste images from your clipboard directly to the gist by using the `> GistPad: Paste Image` command:

 ## Contributed Commands (File Explorer)

 In addition to the `Gists` view, GistPad also contributes an `Add Document to Gist` command to the context menu of the `Explorer` file tree, which allows you to easily add local files to an existing or new Gist.